dghohens/100-days-of-code/log.md

 **Today's Progress**: I finally finished challenge 2 from PyBites!
 I also completed the Python Village at Rosalind and started challenge 3 on PyBites.

-**Thoughts** I'm really happy I got challenge 2 done.
+**Thoughts**: I'm really happy I got challenge 2 done.
 I found that I was missing a few silly things that were pretty much obvious this morning.
 I also watched the new tutorial videos from sentdex on Youtube last night, and that helped a lot.
 The Rosalind problems are a little different pace than the PyBites challenges.
 I think I like working on the longer PyBytes challenges more, but Rosalind will help me to get used to writing smaller scripts for easier problems.
 I'll probably continue with a mix of both tomorrow.

 **Link(s) to work**
 1. [PyBytes challenge 2](https://pybit.es/codechallenge02.html)